LoyolaChicagoBooks/scalaworkshop/source/20-cs1/cs1.rst

 This is my early attempt to figure out how to have a side-effect free interactive while loop.
 Basic idea:

-- Use ``Stream.continually`` to get a continuous stream of input lines read.
+- Use ``Iterator.continually`` to get a continuous stream of input lines read.
-- Because ``Stream`` is lazy only in the tail, assume a blank line as the first value of the stream (which is safely ignored).
-I'd like to figure out the right way to eliminate this without introducing complexity.
 - Use ``takeWhile`` to accept input until an appropriate terminating condition (the word "no" is entered)
 - Convert each line to integer, if possible.
 We simplify exception management by applying a ``Try`` wrapper to each attempted